folio-org/mod-agreements/doc/resource-deletion-documentation.md

 }
 ```

+### Query parameters

+- ?includeIds={true/false} : includeIds is a boolean parameter that controls whether "resourceIds" fields are shown in the response body.
+The default is false.

 We would expect users to be deleting all resources inside a package.
 Therefore a /pkg endpoint exists:

 POST {{baseUrl}}/erm/resource/markForDelete/pkg